- Learn the secrets of the Louvre

 Chat with a local specialist who can help organize your trip.

-Transfer to the train station this morning to head to Marseille, roughly a 3-hour, 25-minute train ride away.
+Transfer to the train station this morning to head to Marseille, roughly a 3.5-hour train ride away.
 You can choose to either spend the day free to explore the city at your own pace or take a guided tour of Marseille and neighboring Cassis.

 The guided tour will take you along the Ginese and Crests roads out to Cape Canaille, known for its views of the bay and the Gardiole mountain range.
 Continue to the ancient fishing port of Cassis and board a boat for a 45-minute ride out to the 3 Calanques, steep-walled coves hiding small harbors and secret beaches.

 After you've spent sufficient time in the sun, you'll return to Marseille for a tour including the Notre-Dame de la Garde Basilica, a drive past the 19th-century luxury homes of the Corniche Road, and the 11th-century Saint-Victor Abbey that guards the entrance to the Vieux-Port (Old Port).

 A guided four-hour tour gives you today's glimpse into the stories of Marseille.
 Start at the Marseille Town Hall and the city's oldest neighborhood, Le Panier, as you walk along the Vieux Port, Old Charity Hospital, and Byzantine architecture of Cathedral La Major.

 Continue to see a different side of the city at the Musée des Civilisations d'Europe et de Méditerranée (MUCEM), a modern design that contrasts with the older architecture of the city.
 Explore the museum collection, then take in views of Fort St. Jean and Fort St. Nicolas from its seaside terrace.